SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jgi/denovo.md

 the [Training & Tutorials page](training.md),
 as well as tutorials on Slurm.

-## Using Slurm on Denovo/Genepool
+## Using Slurm on Denovo

 Like all NERSC systems, Denovo exclusively uses the open-source Slurm scheduler for its job scheduling.
-You can view NERSC's pages on Slurm, and the complete documentation for Slurm here.
+You can view NERSC's pages on Slurm, and the complete documentation for Slurm [here](https://slurm.schedmd.com/).

 |Genepool UGE command|	Slurm equivalent|	Description|
 |---|---|---|